ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 Example key: `user:/hosts/ipv6/example.com = 2606:2800:220:1:248:1893:25c8:1946`

-We want to measure the following properties:
+We want to measure the following properties for the key:

-- Empty KeySet: size of a simple malloc of the keyset struct
 - Empty Key: size of a simple malloc of the key struct
 - Empty Key (with name): size of simple malloc of all structs, so that the key has a name, but without including the size of the name
 - Empty Key (with name + data): size of a simple malloc of all structs, so that the key has a name and data, but without including the size of the name or data